khartinger/RCC5V/fab/rcc2_esp32/README.md

 <table><tr><td><img src="../../images/RCC5V_Logo_96.png"></img></td><td>
-Last modified: 2025-02-20 <a name="up"></a><br>
+Last modified: 2025-02-22 <a name="up"></a><br>
 <h1>ESP32 Shields</h1>
 <a href="LIESMICH.md">==> Deutsche Version</a>&nbsp; &nbsp; &nbsp;
 </td></tr></table>

 # 1. Introduction
 The RCC system (Railway Component Control) is controlled by an “ESP32 D1 Mini” multiprocessor and additional boards.
+The additional boards are used to read in the DCC signal and the pushbutton and to provide the I²C buses for the display and the PCF85745 input/output expanders.

 ## Overview of the additional boards
 This page describes the production and assembly of the following additional boards: